 4.1 Any entity which shall become a successor to this Agreement by purchase, merger or consolidation shall be entitled to the rights and shall be subject to the obligations of its predecessor in interest under this Agreement.

 4.2 Either Kern River or Shipper may, without relieving itself of its obligations under this Agreement, assign this Agreement to any entity or entities, with which it is affiliated, including without limitation any wholly owned subsidiary subject to satisfying Kern River’s credit worthiness standards.
 Otherwise, no assignment of this Agreement nor of any of the rights or obligations hereunder shall be effective without the express prior written consent of the other party, which shall not be unreasonably withheld.
 Shipper acknowledges and agrees that Kern River may decline to consent to an assignment by Shipper to a party that does not or cannot demonstrate satisfaction of Kern River’s creditworthiness tariff provisions.
+Kern River acknowledges that Shipper may assign this Agreement by the earlier of August 1, 2002, or the date Kern River receives and accepts a final certificate order from FERC, to a party that satisfies Kern River’s creditworthiness tariff provisions.

 4.3 Kern River shall have the right to pledge this Agreement, or any and all of Kern River’s rights thereunder, as security for any indebtedness incurred by Kern River in connection with the financing or refinancing of Kern River and to assign this Agreement in accordance with the terms and conditions of any agreement with third parties pertaining to any such indebtedness.